ABOUT the 2024 FELLOWSHIPS

-The goal of the McKnight Fellowships for Community-Engaged Artist program is to identify talented Minnesota community-engaged artists whose community engaged work is of exceptional artistic merit.
-The fellowship is limited to Community-Engaged Artists who are at a stage beyond emerging.
+This fellowship is limited to Community-Engaged Artists who are at a stage beyond emerging.
 Community-Engaged Artists, as defined for the purposes of this fellowship, are artists who use their artistic practice to engage relationship aimed at producing social or cultural transformation.
 And this intention drives choice and process throughout the conception, design, stewardship, and implementation of their work.

 The fellowship program supports established mid-career artists by providing significant financial assistance, by creating opportunities to meet with local and national arts and cultural specialists, and by working with the fellows to engage in professional development or pilot new creative initiatives.

 - · $25,000 (unrestricted) Fellowship funding may be used to enhance any aspect of the artist’s life, such as overhead costs, the purchase of materials, travel, and other living expenses.
 Awards are subject to state and federal income tax guidelines.